Frequently Asked Questions

 HIFU was first used to treat prostate cancer in approximately 1997.
 There have been many improvements in the technology since that time which took an already safe treatment and made it safer.
-Since 2002 the statistics indicate that cure rates showing negative biopsy is 93% and 87% showing constant PSA of less than 1 in a study of 146 men treated in Regensburg, Germany.
-Ablatherm HIFU’s ten year data was recently released in Berlin.
-It will be available for circulation in the near future.
+Ablatherm HIFU's fifteen year data was released in 2011 and can be reviewed here.

 Prior to 2002 there was a small risk of rectal injury.
-Since the parameters changed in the technology in 2002, and patients with a rectal wall thickness of greater than 6 mm have been excluded, very few cases of rectal fistula have been reported using Ablatherm® HIFU technology.
-Please contact us for peer reviewed journal articles.
+Since the parameters changed in the technology in 2002, and patients with a rectal wall thickness of greater than 6 mm have been excluded, very few cases of rectal fistula have been reported using Ablatherm(R) HIFU technology.
+Additional peer reviewed journal articles can be found here.

 HIFU is relatively new to North America, so some physicians may not be aware of the non-invasive approach to treating prostate cancer.

 As of April 2003, Health Canada, which is the equivalent to the FDA in the United States, approved Ablatherm HIFU to be a safe and effective method of treating prostate cancer.
 Ablatherm HIFU has also been approved by the European Union and many other countries including Great Britain.
 Tens of thousands of treatments have been performed worldwide and the results have been published in peer reviewed medical journals.
 Please contact us if you would like us to send you or your doctor peer reviewed journal articles.